 We will only be delivering Crowdsaucing tomatoes via home delivery or to Food Hosts.
 Deliveries will be from week commencing Monday March 27th to Thursday April 13th.

 What are the best bottles to use?

 Any bottles/large jars you can save from the recycling bin.
 The bottles/jars with the little pop up button are great.
 You can read more about bottles and jars and what to use here.

 Predominately from a South Australian grower called Angelo Penola.
 There may also be some from other places in the mix.

 Do I get to keep the sauce I make?

 Absolutely!
 The tomatoes and what you make with them is 100% yours after delivery.

 Where can I get bottles from?

 Your own recycling, your neighbours, your family, op shops, online on Gumtree and eBay.
-We’ll also put out a call for bottle donations closer to the day.

 What equipment will I need?
 Do I have to find my own equipment?